 1. Fall Weather Hazards

 Autumn brings a welcome respite from the hot Carolina summer, but its variable weather can present its own challenges.
+According to the Federal Motor Carrier Safety Administration (FMCSA), adverse weather conditions were present in approximately 13% of large truck crashes.
 Rain and wet leaves can make roads slick, reducing tire traction.
 Cooler nights can give way to foggy mornings, while the low-lying sun during sunrise and sunset can cause visibility issues, blinding truckers at crucial moments.
 All these factors can unexpectedly complicate a truck driver’s job, elevating the risk of accidents.

 Semi-truck drivers are responsible for following the Federal Motor Carrier Safety Administration regarding which weather conditions they can drive in and driving safely in whichever conditions they choose to drive in.
 Those who violate these standards can be held financially responsible for the harm they cause.